 Paul’s father once told him, “If I ever have to go to one o’ them assisted living places, just take me out back and shoot me.”
 That philosophy inspired Paul’s story, in which AIs debate the right to choose the time and manner of their death.

-Paul is a prizewinning science fiction author, technology blogger, and former punk rock drummer.
+Paul is a prizewinning speculative fiction author, technology blogger, and former punk rock drummer.
+His work is published or forthcoming at Uncharted Magazine, Amazing Stories, Creepy Podcast, and Punk Noir Magazine.
 At age six, he saw 2001: A Space Odyssey on the big screen, which lead him to a collection of Clarke’s short stories and a lifelong insatiable appetite for mind-bending science fiction.
-Paul’s edgy, techno-smart stories were influenced by his career as a virtual reality software developer and the time he spent drumming for punk and alternative bar bands.
-He puts his protagonists in bad situations, then makes sure they end up worse off.
 Originally from Flint, MI, Paul resides in Colorado, where he tries to avoid reliving his punk rock days.
 He is still trying to teach his cat to play drums.

 Your bio cracks me up.
 Who knew?
 Definitely a book/cover mismatch.
 Congratulations, Paul.
 That story was amazing.